Carl Linnaeus: Human taxonomy

 Linnaeus added a second species to the genus Homo in Systema Naturae based on a figure and description by Jacobus Bontius from a 1658 publication: Homo troglodytes ("caveman") and published a third in 1771: Homo lar.
 Swedish historian Gunnar Broberg states that the new human species Linnaeus described were actually simians or native people clad in skins to frighten colonial settlers, whose appearance had been exaggerated in accounts to Linnaeus.
 For Homo troglodytes Linnaeus asked the Swedish East India Company to search for one, but they did not find any signs of its existence.
 Homo lar has since been reclassified as Hylobates lar, the lar gibbon.

 In the first edition of Systema Naturae, Linnaeus subdivided the human species into four varieties: "Europæus albesc[ens]" (whitish European), "Americanus rubesc[ens]" (reddish American), "Asiaticus fuscus" (tawny Asian) and "Africanus nigr[iculus]" (blackish African).
 In the tenth edition of Systema Naturae he further detailed phenotypical characteristics for each variety, based on the concept of the four temperaments from classical antiquity, and changed the description of Asians' skin tone to "luridus" (yellow).
 While Linnaeus believed that these varieties resulted from environmental differences between the four known continents, the Linnean Society acknowledges that his categorization's focus on skin color and later inclusion of cultural and behavioral traits cemented colonial stereotypes and provided the foundations for scientific racism.
 Additionally, Linnaeus created a wastebasket taxon "monstrosus" for "wild and monstrous humans, unknown groups, and more or less abnormal people".

-In 1959, W. T. Stearn designated Linnaeus to be the lectotype of H. sapiens.
+Linnaeus treated himself as the type specimen (holotype) of H. sapiens.
+In 1959, W. T. Stearn designated Linnaeus as the lectotype of H. sapiens, following the International Code of Zoological Nomenclature, since the sole specimen that he is known to have examined was himself.